 Our group primarily focuses on a variety of problems in the theory and modeling of semiconductor, molecular and bionano devices/structures, using primarily quantum and some semiclassical approaches.
 Our work includes the electrical, optical and electromechanical properties.
-Typical projects may include theoretical work or large-scale computational modeling on multiple processors.
+Typical projects may include theoretical work or large-scale computational modeling.
 The projects may either be purely academic or may have an industrial focus depending on the funding sources and collaborations.

 Some of our recent / on-going projects include: